 WG discussion summary:

-Karla:

-Note the same comment was sent to DAG, v4 public forum and ICANN staff will respond.

-Other proposed reply for consideration:

-The JAS WG has believes that community participation and input is very important for the development of proposal in related to new gtld applicant support.
+The JAS WG believes that community participation and input is very important for the development of proposal in related to new gtld applicant support.
 Regarding the WG membership, the process adopted was open and flexible accommodating members from around the world, including late additions.
 In addition to an open participation in the WG calls and work, the WG gave the community several opportunities for input, more specifically:

 On June 16, 2010 - posted its preliminary findings for public comments;